Ioan93Andrei/Ioan93Andrei/README.md

-My name is Ioan Andrei and I'm currently refreshing my Python and Django I've been away from programming for a long time, but I'm finally ready to get back in the game 😁🙌 I like making websites, especially the frontend side because the browsers are hilariously bad at following even the simplest commands 🤦‍♂️ but the results are usually pretty funny 🤣
+My name is Ioan Andrei and I'm currently refreshing my Python and Django I've been away from programming for a long time, but I'm finally ready to get back in the game 😁🙌 I like making websites, especially the backend part because apparently I'm much better at getting things to work than making them look pretty.

 Not sure what else to write here so...